onebeyond/js-pills/content/semicolon-usage/README.md

 This is because JavaScript has a feature called **Automatic Semicolon Insertion** aka ASI.
 ASI puts semicolons in your JavaScript for you.
 It’s a part of the language and can not be disabled, it's always active.

-ASI has a set of rules it uses to determine where it should insert semicolons.
-If there is already a semicolon in place, it won’t change anything.
+ASI has a set of rules to insert semicolons.
+If there is already a semicolon, it won’t change anything.

 Our previous code will be transformed into this one: